-I was starting freak out a little.
+I was starting to freak out a little.
 “Why is this not working”

 But instead of feeling like an imposter for not being able to help my client in the first session, I dove in to acquiring knowledge.
 I read up everything I could regarding the topic.
-Got continued hypnosis education certifications and learnt a few things I could try.
+I continued my hypnosis education certifications and learnt a few things I could try.

 This is when I truly learned how to use parts therapy for procrastination.

-So when the next procrastinating client came in, I tried this.
+So when the next procrastinating client came in, I tried this new methods I had learned.
 It worked!

 The second client, worked wonderfully with her too.

 This next client’s procrastinating part just wouldn’t budge.
 There was no motivation to stop the procrastinating behavior.
 No matter what I tried, it just didn’t seem to work.

 I was starting to feel impatient after the 3rd session.
 My frustration just made me want to throw this woman out of my office.
 “Why isn’t she responding to this work?”
 ‘Oh my god, it MUST be me, I don’t know what to do anymore”.